Wulfcastle/JavaDox/readme.md

 ## How To
 - [ ] Read Text from a File into an Array
-- [ ] Convert String to Date using SimpleDateFormat
+- [x] Convert String to Date using SimpleDateFormat & Substring Methos